ZaminKhan4104/Customer-Churn-Analysis/README.md

-# 📊 Customer Churn Analysis
+# 📊 Customer Churn Analysis Using Python

 This project explores a telecom customer dataset to identify key patterns and drivers of customer churn.
 Using Python libraries like **Pandas**, **Matplotlib**, and **Seaborn**, the notebook performs exploratory data analysis (EDA) and presents actionable insights.